hpe-dev-incubator/hpe-dev-portal/content/blog/open-source-monitoring-at-the-hpe-customer-technology-center-böblingen.md

 GET {{baseUrl}}/redfish/v1/resourcedirectory
 ```

-I used [Postman](https://www.postman.com/) as a developer tool to retrieve and search the resource directory.
+I used <a href="https://www.postman.com/" target="_blank">Postman</a> as a developer tool to retrieve and search the resource directory.
 The above RESTful API comand was used in Postman with a basic username/password authorization at one of the ILOs in the CTC, where the baseUrl is defined as <https://iloIPaddress>.
 I searched in the obtained resource directory for "thermal" in order to find the correct command to retrieve thermal data:

 ![](/img/redfishresourcedirectory.png "Redfish resource directory (Postman output)")